Fujitsu A64FX

 The A64FX is a 64-bit ARM architecture microprocessor designed by Fujitsu.
-The processor is replacing the SPARC64 V as Fujitsu's processor for supercomputer applications.
-It powers the Fugaku supercomputer, the fastest supercomputer in the world by TOP500 rankings as of June 2020 as well as November 2020, June 2021 and November 2021.
+The processor is replacing the SPARC64 XIfx as Fujitsu's processor for supercomputer applications.
+It powers the Fugaku supercomputer, ranked in the TOP500 as the fastest supercomputer in the world from June 2020, until falling to second place behind Frontier in June 2022.

 Design

 Fujitsu collaborated with ARM to develop the processor; it is the first processor to use the ARMv8.2-A Scalable Vector Extension SIMD instruction set with 512-bit vector implementation.

 It has "Four-operand FMA with Prefix Instruction", i.e. MOVPRFX instruction followed by 3-operand FMA operation (ARM, like RISC in general, is a 3-operand machine, with no space for four operands), which get packed into a single operation in the pipeline.
 For the processor the designer claim ">90% execution efficiency in (D|S|H)GEMM and INT16/8 dot product".

 The processor uses 32 gigabytes of HBM2 memory with a bandwidth of 1 TB per second.
 The processor contains 16 PCI Express generation 3 lanes to connect to accelerators (hypothetical e.g. GPUs and FPGAs).
-The processor also integrates a TofuD fabric controller with 10 ports implemented as 20 lanes of high-speed 28Gbps to connect multiple nodes in a cluster.
+The processor also integrates a TofuD fabric controller with 10 ports implemented as 20 lanes of high-speed 28 Gbit/s to connect multiple nodes in a cluster.
 The reported transistor count is about 8.8 billion.

 Each A64FX processor has four NUMA nodes, with each NUMA node having 12 compute cores, for a total of 48 cores per processor.
 Each NUMA node has its own level 2 cache, HBM2 memory, and assistant cores for non-computational purposes.

 Fujitsu intends to produce lower specification machines with reduced assistant cores.
 Reliability, availability and serviceability (RAS) capabilities are claimed, i.e. ~128,400 error checkers in total.

 In June 2020 the Fugaku supercomputer using this processor reached 442 petaFLOPS and became the fastest supercomputer in the world.